josh-wong/ios-shortcut-templates/README.md

 # iOS Shortcut Templates

-This repository contains a list of iOS Shortcuts templates that I have created based on shortcuts that I have created.
+This repository contains a list of iOS Shortcuts templates that I have created.

 ## [Template] Choice to CSV